esrdapp/smart-contract-signing-and-recovery/README.md

 Once this is installed, we'll use it to sign a message. you can use the signSomething.js file to allow eth-crypto do do four things:

-1. Create a new identity, which will consist of the following three fake attributes:
+1. Create a new identity, which once created will consist of the following three attributes:

 e.g.